mikeas1/A2A/docs/topics/extensions.md

 If a client requests activation of an extension with a required dependency, that client must also request activation of, and adhere to requirements of, that dependent extension.
 If the client does not request all required dependencies for a requested extension, the server may fail the request with an appropriate error.

-Once the agent has identified all activated extensions, the response should include an `X-A2A-Extensions` header identifying all extensions that were activated.
+Once the agent has identified all activated extensions, the response should include the `X-A2A-Extensions` header identifying all extensions that were activated.

 An example request showing extension activation: